Taritsyn/LibSassHost/src/LibSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   Improved a performance of the string values marshaling.
+   1. Improved a performance of the string values marshaling;
+   2. Added support of .NET Core App 2.1.

    ============
    PROJECT SITE